 To find out more information and discover your local meadow please see our flower meadows pages.

-We are planting two types of flower mix:
+We planted two types of flower mix:

 These two flower mixes were chosen as they contain plant species high in pollen and nectar and provide forage for insects from early until late in the flowering season.
 Moreover, the mixes are designed to look attractive.